 Obviously, where you choose to stay depends on which town/s and areas you’ll be visiting.
 And, of course, on your budget.
 There are loads of great accommodation options around Vorarlberg, and in summer chances are you’ll be able to pick up a bit of a bargain at some of the ski resorts!
 Here are a couple of hotels I’m happy to recommend…

 Sporthotel Beck, Brand – Perfect for outdoorsy types, Sporthotel Beck is surrounded by mountains and hiking trails.
-The hotel has a stables with horses, which can be used for horse trekking in the mountains.
+The hotel has a stable with horses, which can be used for horse trekking in the mountains.
 Plus, there’s an amazing sauna a spa area to relax after an action packed day!
-Check prices here.

 Got any more tips for visiting Vorarlberg in summer?
 Scroll down and share in the comments!